DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 This file is used to store the currently active theme, as well as engine specific tweaks.
-You do not need to manually edit this file, instead use the :doc:`qsvgthemebuilder` to manage it.
+You do not need to manually edit this file, instead use the :doc:`qsvgthememanager` to manage it.

 .. _svg-theme: